 Research & Impact Services - For those academic departments who have an RIS contact

-To assist with the initial stages of a project, which aims to purchase software and/or systems, the Secretary to Council's Office, ITS and Procurement & Insurance have constructed a Tender Initiation Document to identify the requirements of the project and any specific technical or data involvement.
+To assist with the procurement planning stages of a project the Procurement & Insurance Office have developed a Tender Initiation Summary (TIS) Document to identify the requirements of the project and any specific technical or personal data involvement.
 This provides a guide for departments to ensure all parties involved in the process are clear on any information security and/or data protection obligations.
 At the planning stages of any tender process a completed Tender Initiation Summary should be submitted to the Procurement & Insurance Team, although we recommend speaking to one of the team about your requirement before completing a TIS as we may have an existing agreement in place to meet your needs.